JayaswalVivek/Transformer_Encoder/README.md

 ## PyTorch Implementation of an Encoder-only Transformer

 This code implements a Transformer-Encoder model (for a detailed description of an encoder-decoder transformer architecture refer Vaswani et al., 2017) for Kaggle's "CommonLit Readability Prize" challenge and the source data sets can be downloaded from Kaggle's website.
-While BERT (Devlin et al., 2018) is also a Transformer-Encoder model, this implementation is not the same as fine-tuning BERT because --
+While BERT (Devlin et al., 2018) is also a Transformer-Encoder model, this implementation is not the same as fine-tuning BERT because &ndash
 1. it does not estimate the token embeddings and instead uses GloVe embeddings (https://nlp.stanford.edu/projects/glove/);
 2. it does not make use of masking during the training process; and
 3. it makes the use of position-based encoding optional.

 Consequently, the current implementation aims to facilitate an understanding of the encoder-based architecture for predictive modelling.
-It can be used to explore the change in RMSE owing to an inclusion/exclusion of position-based encoding and a change in the --
+It can be used to explore the change in RMSE owing to an inclusion/exclusion of position-based encoding and a change in the &ndash
 1. number of input dimensions in an attention layer;
 2. number of attention heads;
 3. number of dimensions in the feedforward network; or